Informasjonsforvaltning/skolemizer/README.md

 % poetry install
 ```
 ### Getting started
-Remember before starting to always set the baseurl for skolemization, according to your organizations url.
+Remember before starting to always set the baseurl for skolemization, according to your organization url.
-This can be done by setting the environment variable skolemizer_baseurl on your operation system.
+This can be done by setting the environment variable skolemizer_baseurl on your operating system.
-It can also e.g be done run time through Python's os package:
+It can also e.g. be done run time through Python's os package:
 ```
 os.environ[Skolemizer.baseurl_key] = "https://www.someorganiztion.somedomain/"
 ```